um-grex/grex-docs/content/english/updates/_index.md

 __SBEnv__ has already:

-* different compiler versions for Intel and GCC suites: gcc/13.2.0; intel/2019.5, intel/2023.2, intel-one/2023.2, intel-one/2024.1;  intelmpi/2019.8; intelmpi/2021.10
+* different compiler versions for Intel and GCC suites: gcc/13.2.0; intel/2019.5, intel/2023.2,  intel-one/2024.1;  intelmpi/2019.8; intelmpi/2021.10
-* a new AOCC compiler suite for new AMD nodes (__testgenoa__ and __mcordcpu-b__ partitions): aocc/4.2.0
+* a new AOCC compiler suite for new AMD nodes (__genoa__, __genlm__ and __mcordcpu-b__ partitions): aocc/4.2.0
+* a new AOCL math libraries (AMD BLAS/LAPACK/ScaLAPAC): aocl/4.2.0 and aocl/4.2.0-64
 * OpenMPI (openmpi/4.1.6 is the default version to be used in most cases)
-* some commercial software (ORCA, Gaussian)
+* some commercial software (ORCA, Gaussian, Matlab)
-* some restricted software to particular groups, like stata, vasp, adf.
+* some restricted software to particular groups, like STATA, VASP, ADF.
 * some tools and popular dependencies.

 We will continue to add more programs as they are requested by users.
 If you can not find the program or the module you want to use, please send us a request via __support@tech.alliancecan.ca__ and we will install the module for you.